emanoj1/emanoj1.github.io/_posts/2024-05-12-understanding-webdev-markup-languages.md

 ---
 layout: post
 date: 2024-05-12 21:00:00 +1000
 title: 4.
-Understanding Markup Languages
+Understanding Web Development Markup Languages
 ---

 A Markup language is a method for defining the layout of information on a website or a digital document.
 Information refers to text and images, and layout refers to how this information are displayed to a user.